gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     #.
 Write code to spin the buggy to the left at speed 4 for 5 seconds.
     #.
 Write code to spin the buggy to the right at speed 6 for 3 seconds.
     #.
 Write code to spin the buggy to the left for 3 seconds then to right for 3 seconds at speed 6.
     #.
-Write code to drive the buggy in a polygonal path (many straight sides) by combing short drives forward with short spins.
+Write code to drive the buggy in a polygonal path (many straight sides) by combining short drives forward with short spins.